carinaboo/Twitter/README.md

 List anything else that you can get done to improve the app functionality!
 - [x] Write custom timestamp logic and formatter so "2m" is shown for times < 1 hr, "4h" for times < 24 hrs, "Sat Oct 29" for dates >= 24 hrs, and "Dec 24, 2015" for dates >= 1 year.
+- [x] Favorite button updates color on favorite/unfavorite of a tweet.

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):